rackersteve/rackspace-how-to/content/cloud-servers/how-to-change-the-mysql-timeout-on-a-server.md

 product_url: cloud-servers
 ---

-When an application fails to close a unused connection, a low `wait_timeout' value helps avoid reaching the permitted number of connections.
+When an application fails to close an unused connection, a low **wait_timeout** value helps avoid exceeding the permitted number of connections.

-1. Log in to your server using SSH.
+1. Log in to your server using Secure Shell&reg; (SSH).

-2. Use the sudo command to edit `my.cnf`, MySQL's configuration file.
+2. Use the sudo command to edit **my.cnf**, the MySQL&reg; configuration file.

         sudo vi /etc/my.cnf